-Some people think that old sake (Awamori) is “hard to drink” because of its high alcohol content, but this is not a problem of the alcohol content, it is often because of the inappropriate way of drinking.
+Some people think that old liquor (Awamori) is “hard to drink” because of its high alcohol content, but this is not a problem of the alcohol content, it is often because of the inappropriate way of drinking.
 For example, wine is drunk in a wine glass, right?
 Wine is not gulped down in a beer mug, and no one can taste it if it is drunk in a beer mug.
 It is only by pouring wine into a special glass and tasting it with cheese that you can get the most out of the wine’s characteristics and charm.
 The same goes for Awamori.
-Old sake that has been aged for a long time should not be drunk, but rather poured into a teacup and savored little by little as if licking.
+Old liquor that has been aged for a long time should not be drunk, but rather poured into an “ochoko” (a small cup for awamori) and savored little by little as if licking.
 By taking time to savor it, you will be able to enjoy its depth and aroma.

-It’s not that the alcohol is harsh, it’s just the way you drink and how much you drink… You take your time to savor it because of its high percentage.
+It’s not that the alcohol is harsh, it’s just the way you drink and how much you drink… You take your time to savor it because of its high alcohol content.
 I think that when you encounter that way of drinking, your image and concept of alcohol will change.

 −What is the best bottle of Awamori for beginners?

 I would like to introduce you to Masahiro Okinawa Craft Gin.
 Blended with shikwasa, bitter gourd, guava and other ingredients grown in Okinawa, Masahiro Okinawa Craft Gin is a drink with an imaginative regional story.

 Basically, gin and tonics are the best way to drink it, however Awamori gin tends to be a little heavy.
 So, a “gin sonic” made with a 1:1 ratio of soda and tonic water may be easier to drink.
 If too much sugar is added, it may be difficult to get the aroma, but a little sweetness is better for those who are not used to drinking.